Maui’s agricultural future is now.

 Sara comes to Maui through family connections and brings over 20 years of farming experience to her new role.
 She has grown a plethora of plants – from grapes and native plants, to lavender and medicinal herbs, vegetables and many other plants you can think of.
 She has a BA in Ecological Agriculture from the New College of Culture, Ecology and Sustainable Communities that was based in the Santa Rosa area of California.

-Makenna grew up in Maui and has returned after completing her Masters in Business Administration studies at Pacific University in Oregon.
+Makenna grew up in Maui and has returned after completing her Business Administration studies in Oregon.
 The FAM program is looking forward to putting her knowledge in marketing, online media content development and hospitality and the service industry to work in support of expanding our farming community.

 Ever wanted to be a farmer?
 Do you already work in agriculture but want to increase your skillset and your career prospects?
 Does serving your community top your priority list?